PranavKoduri/Meteor-Rush-Installer/README.md

 - The meteor is falling down from the top of the screen (the sky).
 - The bullet, which is just a red rectangle, is moving upwards after being shot by the rover (you) and is about to destroy the meteor.
 - You control the rover's movement and shooting.

+## Game Window Size

+You can change the size of the window at any point during the game to one of the following options using its corresponding key:
+- 640 x 480: 1 (default)
+- 960 x 720: 2
+- 1280 x 960: 3

+The game window size can't be set to any other size nor set to full screen.
+You can use either the number keys at the top of the keyboard or the numpad on the side (if your keyboard has it) to set the window size.